 It can be tempting to try to make expectations measurable to make them more objective – for example to spell out exactly how many pull requests someone should be creating or reviewing each week.
 But so far, I haven’t found any skills that can meaningfully be measured in this way.
 Commits, lines of code, PRs, or any count of analytics deliverable can be gamed, and I’d rather have folks focus on the quality of their work than the quantity.
 As a result, there is always some amount of subjectivity in evaluating performance against these skills – but the clearer the expectations, the more useful in guiding behavior and shaping conversations about performance.

 Given how significantly analytics has changed over the past few years, and how quickly we continue to adapt to a more engineering-oriented mindset, these competencies are likely to continue to change over time.
 Stay open to your team’s feedback and revisit the ladder periodically to make sure you’re capturing the work and skills you most want to see on your team.

 Put It All Together

 So you want to actually see a ladder, right?
-Here is the ladder we use today at Trove Recommerce.
+The ladder we use today at Trove Recommerce is publicly available, and I encourage you to leverage it as a starting point for your own.
 We are a fairly small team (5 total), primarily individual contributor analysts.
 As such, my IC ladder is much more robust than my management ladder.
 If your team is more data science-focused, there is a good ladder in Care and Feeding of Data Scientists to get you started.